CupNoodles/ti-ext-quickstock/README.md

 ## Quick 86

-Single admin page organized by category for quickly setting items in and out of stock.
+Single admin page organized by category for quickly setting items in and out of stock, with a new Location-specific 'out of stock' flag (not the menu item status).

 Quick 86 creates a new locationable property that overrides a menu location's out-of-stockness.
 Since the property doesn't exist in the the local/menu view, users of this extension will need to implement their own menu view (an example for tastyigniter-orange is included).

-Global status (enabled/disabled) of each menu item can also be edited from each location view.
+Back-in-stock date can be updated from the same page, and will automatically become back in stock at the specific date.
+Pre-orders will also be available beyond the back-in-stock date, if the location allows pre-orders beyond the date that's been set.

 ### Installation